-Students who are not Registered Nurses are required to take examinations specified by the Associate Dean to prepare for the NCLEX-R.N.
+Students who are not Registered Nurses are required to take examinations specified by the senior associate dean to prepare for the NCLEX-R.N.
 Students will be billed for the examinations through their student accounts.

 Change of Address and Telephone Number